Budget shortfall means Rockingham Co. will have only one early voting site for primary

 Seamster has reviewed the budget, but has not found sufficient funds, the release said.
 Elections officials further offered to provide Seamster's analysis of the budget to the public.

-New state requirements mean that the county would need to operate sites for longer hours than in past elections.
+The 2018 state law means that the county would need to operate sites for more than three times the hours worked in past elections.
 And longer hours mean more needed funds for personnel, officials said.

 For example, in 2018, the board was required to operate each site for 45 hours during early voting days.
 For 2022 though, state law dictates the board must keep each site open for 145 hours.